Tuition -- A Valuable Investment

-We work with individual families in each division -- elementary, middle or high school -- to customize a tuition package for each student.
+We work diligently with families in each division -- elementary, middle or high school -- to make our quality education accessible to all.
 Our goal is to respect each family’s unique needs while also providing an excellent education for students, compensating employees equitably, and investing wisely in operations and facilities.

 How does EMS determine a family’s tuition?

-The EMS business office works one-to-one with families to determine their variable tuition range during the admissions process.
+The EMS business office works one-to-one with families to determine their tuition during the admissions process.
 Tuition is based on a variety of factors:

 - Sibling discounts are offered to families with multiple children in the school.
-A tuition cap assures no family will pay more than the equivalent of two full high school tuitions per year.
+A tuition cap assures no family will pay more than a designated amount each year.

 How does FACTS determine a family’s eligibility for need-based tuition assistance?